souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Session_K11_Inheritance_and_Polymorphism/Example02/README.md

 # Example02
-**Instructions**: Consider a banking business that has a standard account and a business account.
-The business account includes all members from the standard account, along with a loan limit and a function to issue loans.
+**Instructions**: Consider a banking business that has a standard account, business account and savings account.
+The business account and savings account includes all members from the standard account, along with a loan limit and a function to issue loans.

 Implement the classes Account, BusinessAccount and SavingsAccount and conduct some tests.